StevenBlack/vocab/million-dollar-words.md

 ### bacchanal
 A drunken, riotous orgy, or anyone who parties in the style of the Roman god Bacchus.
 You can refer to party revelers as bacchanals or to the party itself as a bacchanal.
 No place for abstemious (see abstemious) people.
-Pronounced BAHK- AH-NAL.

 ### bacchanalian